admiralannt07/Apple_ID/README.md

 + #### 🎨 Pixel-Perfect Agony:
 I now have an unhealthy relationship with my browser's inspector.
 I spent hours nudging pixels to get the padding, margins, and gaps to match the original.
 I have immense respect for the UI designers who do this daily.

-+ #### ✨ "Smooth" Scroll Animations:
++ #### ✨ "Smooth" Animations:
-All those slick, on-scroll animations are handled with Vanilla JS and the Intersection Observer API.
+All those slick, navbar and carousels animations are handled with Vanilla JS and the Intersection Observer API.
 This was a brutal but enlightening fight against performance issues and getting the timing just right so it didn't feel janky.

 + #### 📱 Actually Responsive Design:
 Making this look good on a giant monitor is one thing.
 Making it not completely fall apart on a phone is another.
 This clone handles multiple breakpoints to mimic the real site's responsive behavior.